Nikims/tinyDreams/README.md

 ## What is it?

-TinyDreamsI is an attempt to build a model that can learn the dynamics of a visual environment based on observed frames and the actions taken within that environment.
+TinyDreams is an attempt to build a model that can learn the dynamics of a visual environment based on observed frames and the actions taken within that environment.
 The core idea is to encode the current visual state, combine it with information about the controls being applied, and then decode this combined representation back into a predicted future visual state (the next frame).

 ## Architecture Overview